jgazq/MorphoSONIC/README_.md

 ## Membrane mechanisms (NMODL)

-Most point-neuron models defined in the `PySONIC` package have been translated to equivalent membrane mechanisms in **NMODL** language, stored as MOD files in the `nmodl` folder.
-If you implemented additional point-neuron models and wish to translate them into MOD files, use the `generate_mod_file.py` script.
+`MorphoSONIC` leverages *NEURON*'s architecture to define a range of membrane mechanisms that can be independently assigned to any morphological section.
+These mechanisms are each implemented in a specific NMODL (`.mod`) file, stored in the `nmodl` subfolder.
+Each mechanism defines a set of parameters and equations governing the membrane dynamics of the sections it is attached to.
+To enable compatibility with the SONIC model, key functions used in  these equations are defined as *function tables*, i.e. 2-dimensional tables dynamically populated at runtime from SONIC lookup tables.
+Most point-neuron models defined in the `PySONIC` package have been translated to equivalent `mod` files so they can be readily used here.
+If you have implemented additional point-neuron models and wish to translate them into MOD files, use the `generate_mod_file.py` script.

 ## Other modules